-New York Photography Tours and Street Photography Workshops
+New York Photography Tours, Street Photography Workshops, and Online Education

 If you’re reading this, I’m assuming you’re interested in the possibility of taking a photography workshop around New York City.
 Hopefully, I’m the person you choose to help you explore the city in depth and to improve your skills and comfort level!

 Background: I’ve been a professional photographer since 2005, I’ve been photographing New York daily since 2002, and I’ve run a NY street photography workshop business since 2010.
 I’m also a huge Knicks and dumpling fan and I suck at driving, as a true Manhattanite should.

 You can choose between two types of photography workshops: